 Want to pop some tags?
 Uptown Cheapskate is your place.
-It’s located in 21 states and is a cross between a trendy boutique and a thrift store for young adults.
-You can sell or trade in men’s and women’s clothes at any of its locations.
+It’s located in 23 states and is a cross between a trendy boutique and a thrift store for young adults.
+You can sell or trade in men’s and women’s clothes at any of its more than 80 locations.
 Trade-ins get 25% bonus store credit.

 Brands that do well at Uptown Cheapskate include Urban Outfitters, Levi’s and H&M. If you’re unsure if your clothes will fit in style-wise, visit its website for more info on trending brands and styles.

-Founded back in 1974, Buffalo Exchange has remained family owned as it has expanded to 18 states and the District of Columbia.
+Founded back in 1974, Buffalo Exchange has remained family owned as it has expanded to 17 states.
 The company is a firm believer in reusing and recycling clothes to reduce waste and pollution (and save cash).
 Each store also partners with local charities.

 If you don’t live near a Buffalo Exchange, the company also has a sell-by-mail program.